verbb/formie/docs/frontend/frontend-assets.md

 ## Examples
 While we don't have dedicated packages to support these solutions, we've put together some example pages.

-### Barba.js
+### Barba.Js
-When using [barba.js](https://barba.js.org/) for a SPA-like application with page transitions, you'll want to have fine-grained control over when Formie forms initialize.
+When using [barba.js](https://barba.js.org/) for a SPA-like application with page transitions, you'll want to have fine-grained control over when Formie forms initialise.
 Particularly when navigating to and from a page where a Formie form exists.

 Have a look at our [Barba.js example](https://formie-starters.verbb.io/barba).

 ### Sprig
-If you are using [Sprig](https://putyourlightson.com/plugins/sprig), Formie can work well inside reactive Twig components, but you will usually want to pay attention to when forms are re-rendered and when Formie's browser behavior needs to initialize again.
+If you are using [Sprig](https://putyourlightson.com/plugins/sprig), Formie can work well inside reactive Twig components, but you will usually want to pay attention to when forms are re-rendered and when Formie's browser behaviour needs to initialise again.

 Read more on the [Sprig plugin page](https://putyourlightson.com/plugins/sprig) and have a look at our [Sprig example](https://formie-starters.verbb.io/sprig).

 ### Datastar
-If you are using [Datastar](https://putyourlightson.com/plugins/datastar), Formie can fit into a Twig-driven reactive frontend without needing a larger JavaScript framework, but the same considerations apply around re-rendering and front-end initialization.
+If you are using [Datastar](https://putyourlightson.com/plugins/datastar), Formie can fit into a Twig-driven reactive frontend without needing a larger JavaScript framework, but the same considerations apply around re-rendering and front-end initialisation.

 Read more on the [Datastar plugin page](https://putyourlightson.com/plugins/datastar) and have a look at our [Datastar example](https://formie-starters.verbb.io/datastar).